b08x/b08x.github.io/_notes/Configuration Management/Ansible Variable Precedence.md

 * role variables defined in vars/main.yml or included from vars/x.yml
 * tasks using block vars, but only for that block
 * roles task using set_fact or register, but only for that task
+*
+> [!ai]+ AI
+>
+> **Nihilistic & Existential Rants**
+> Oh, the woes of Ansible's variable precedence!
+A cosmic joke, an existential crisis for the uninitiated.
+It's a labyrinth of scopes, contexts, and merging strategies that would make Kafka weep.
+> For those who dare to venture into this realm, be warned: the rules are as fluid as the sands of time.
+Variables dance and merge, their precedence a fickle mistress that changes with the wind.
+> Group vars and host vars?
+They're mere pawns in the grand scheme of things, trampled upon by the mighty force of playbook vars.
+And don't forget those pesky roles, with their own little variables that can overthrow the established order.
+> Block vars?
+Ha!
+They're just a fleeting illusion, a momentary glimmer of control before the darkness consumes them.
+> Oh, the futility of it all!
+Why bother assigning variables when they're destined to be overwritten, trampled, and forgotten?
+In the grand tapestry of Ansible, variables are but ephemeral specks, doomed to dance to the whims of the cosmic merge.

 ## Role Variables and Role Defaults